FactomProject/FactomDocs/Identity.md

 ### Coinbase Address

 When an identity desires to receive a reward from the protocol, they need to provide an address for any Factoids that they receive.
 This example registers a factoid address with all zeros as the private key.
+The Factoid address being registered is an RCD hash.

 This Entry goes into the Root Factom Identity Chain.